SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 ![Data Source Setup - Configuration Query](../../assets/SAP%20CALM%20DP%20API%20DS%20Config%20Query.png?raw=true)

-`Configuration Query` can be used to defined requested resoution for all queries.
+`Configuration Query` can be used to define a resolution for all queries.

-If `Automatic Resolution` is used, data source will decide resolution based on maximum number of points supported by panel, and the requested period.
+If `Automatic Resolution` is used, the data source will decide the resolution based on the maximum number of points supported by the panel and the requested period.

-Otherwise, data source will use provided `Default Resolution` as resolution for queries' request.
+Otherwise, the data source will use the `Default Resolution` for all the queries.

 ### Normal Query

-This is where you configure the criterias by which the `Data Provider` uses to retrieve data.
+This is where you configure the criteria by which the `Data Provider` retrieves data.

 ![Data Source Setup - Query](../../assets/SAP%20CALM%20DP%20API%20DS%20Query.png?raw=true)